civicrm/civicrm-buildkit/nix/share/desktop-xfce4/README.md

 * Install Debian "bullseye" with XFCE4.
 * Uninstall large consumer packages that are unlikely to be used (multimedia, word-processing, etc).
 * In /etc/sudoers.d, grant broad access to user "cividev".
-* Install "git", "curl", "wget".
+* Install "git", "curl", "wget", "psmisc".
-* Install civicrm-buildkit in the developer-workstation style ("./nix/bin/install-developer.sh").
+* Install civicrm-buildkit in the desktop style ("./nix/bin/install-desktop.sh xfce4").
+* In "bknix-dfl", start servers, create stateless helper sites (`civibuild create site-list`, `civibuild create phpmyadmin`), and stop servers.
-* Install Visual Studio Code (DEB).
+* Install Visual Studio Code (DEB) and gedit.
+* Tweak desktop:
+    * Add some likely keyboard layouts
-* In the desktop and nav-bar, add icons to launch terminals (bknix-dfl, bknix-min, etc)
+    * In the nav-bar, copy icons to launch terminals (bknix-dfl, bknix-min, etc)
+    * In "File Manager", add short-cut to "buildkit/build"
+    * In browser, copy bookmarks for "Site list" and "Mailhog"
+    * Tweak keyboard speed (eg repeat ~500ms ~25hz)